winderdoot/dootstr/README.md

 ## Issues I'm aware of

-Currently I'm not guarding against allocating to much memory.
+Currently I'm not guarding against allocating too much memory.
 The capacity type of size_t is big, but not infinite.
 Too bad.
 Another issue is the usage of ssize_t for indexes that could be -1.
 It's Unix only and not part of the C standard.
 Too bad.
-The C language doesn't include
+The C language doesn't include a signed integer type that is guaranteed to hold negative values of the same magnitude as size_t,

 ## TODO